abinvs-2019/trave_tou_app/lib/Readme.md

 // And call the widget inside the cat widget and manage according to file type.

 // Enable push notification service for chat and trip add.
+// Also need to intergrate the device info package to get more details about the logging device.